Reviewing Azure VPN Gateways

 7. Click Choose a local network gateway and then Create new:

-Notice two fields here:
+Notice three fields here:

 - The IP address field would contain the public IP address of the gateway of your on-premises network.
 Just like your VPN Gateway needed a public IP address so that your on-premises resources know how to find it, the opposite is true.
 The public IP address here will tell your VPN gateway where to send traffic when transmitting data to your local network.